 Let this be the only constructor in the class Collar.
-We try to call a constructor without parameters in it, hoping that the compiler will have created a default parameterless constructor for us.
-After we try to compile, we will find out that what we are trying to do is not possible.
+We try to call another constructor without parameters, hoping that the compiler will have created a default parameterless constructor for us.
+However, after we try to compile, we will find out that what we are trying to do is not possible.
 The compiler will show the following error: